cFocusWeb/blanchette-website/content/singles/historique.en.md

   With the expansion of the group, the Blanchette family surrounds itself with the best to ensure they reach their goals.
 partnerdesc2: Discover their trusted associates and experts!
 activemenu: historique
+timeline:
+  - logo: /thumb/img/misc/dep.png
+    date1: 1996
+    date2: 2017
+    text: >-
+      This is the project where the adventure begins.
+Two of the five Blanchette men buy a bankrupt convenience store and are eventually joined by two other members of the family.
+In 2017, the group decides to sell the business to focus on its other banners.
+  - logo: /thumb/img/misc/star-cafe.png
+    date1: 2001
+    date2: 2012
+    text: >-
+      The STAR CAFÉ was a café with a restaurant-style counter offering a fast food type menu.
+In 2012, the group decides to sell the business to concentrate their efforts on other major projects.
+  - logo: /thumb/img/misc/star-bar.png
+    date1: 2004
+    date2: 2015
+    text: >-
+      A variation of the previous project, the STAR BAR was rather a restaurant-bar experience.
+Several years later, the group adds the STAR CLUB offering a dance floor leading to upbeat evenings of all kinds.
+In 2015, the STAR BAR makes way for a new forward-thinking concept.
+  - logo: /img/logos/ptiteGrenouille-en.svg
+    date1: 2005
+    date2:
+    text: >-
+      With the Little Frog, the group offers a live show bar catering to a larger audience.
+Party fans still go to their 16 locations to sing old hits out loud.
+  - logo: /thumb/img/misc/thaizone.png
+    date1: 2007
+    date2: 2013
+    text: >-
+      The group, joined by 2 associates at the time, opens Thaïzone in 2007, one of the largest Thai fast food chains.
+In 2013, a restaurant giant owning its closest competitor approaches them to acquire the chain, fearing the competition.
+The group accepts the appealing offer, but remains owner of the first location still operating today at the La Pyramide mall, in Ste-Foy.
+  - logo: /thumb/img/misc/logo-salad-shop-dark.png
+    date1: 2009
+    date2: 2016
+    text: >-
+      Wishing to offer a healthy food counter, the group launches SaladShop in 2009.
+The banner is sold in 2016 to give the group the opportunity to concentrate their efforts on other projects.
+  - logo: /img/logos/frits.svg
+    date1: 2011
+    date2:
+    text: >-
+      In 2011, the group and an associate take the plunge with an all-new adventure, Frit’s Burgers & Poutines.
+Their first restaurant in Ste-Foy’s La Pyramide mall then leads to a second restaurant in Beauport in 2017, others will follow in the coming years.
+  - logo: /thumb/img/misc/portofino.png
+    date1: 2013
+    date2:
+    text: >-
+      Taking over the former location of the Mundial, a Ste-Foy bar that closed down, Portofino Italian Club opens its doors in 2013.
+An evolution of the original Portofino concept in Old Québec, the Ste-Foy location offers a cozy atmosphere, glamorous décor and delicious Italian inspiration cuisine.
+  - logo: /img/logos/vapshop.svg
+    date1: 2014
+    date2:
+    text: >-
+      VAPOSHOP is first launched as a line of vaping liquid products.
+Quickly, the banner completes its offer with the opening of 3 locations.
+  - logo: /img/logos/shaker-en.svg
+    date1: 2015
+    date2:
+    text: >-
+      In 2015, the group updates the STAR BAR and presents SHAKER Kitchen & Mixology, offering tartares, cocktails and gourmet burgers, along with a number of promotions.
+Quickly expanding thanks to its immediate success, the banner with now 10 locations, is the only restaurant with these specialties.
+  - logo: /img/logos/chocolate.svg
+    date1: 2015
+    date2:
+    text: >-
+      Born from the desire to capture the experience of the most prestigious Italian chocolate shops, the first Chocolato chocolate & ice cream bar, opens its doors in Ste-Foy; spawned by the group and its associates.
+The concept rapidly spreads throughout the province with its 12 locations.
+  - logo: /img/logos/hola.svg
+    date1: 2015
+    date2:
+    text: >-
+      With HOLA Mexican Grill, the group diversifies its fast food restaurant offer with fresh, made to order cuisine.
+Located in Ste-Foy’s La Pyramide mall, HOLA Mexican Grill attracts Mexican food lovers and fans of health food alike.
+  - logo: /img/logos/planette.svg
+    date1: 2015
+    date2:
+    text: >-
+      Planète Nutrition, a food supplement store offering a wide selection of complementary products, is launched by the group and an associate in 2015.
+Now boasting 7 locations and a transactional Web site, Planète Nutrition is already positioning itself as one the main players in its field.
+  - logo: /img/logos/tartar.svg
+    date1: 2017
+    date2:
+    text: >-
+      The very first fast service counter specializing in tartares and poke bowls opens at La Pyramide mall in Ste-Foy.
+Garnering an immediate following of fans of healthy and tasty cuisine, TARTAR Station plans to open two new locations in the coming months.
+wrapup:
+  - nbre: 16
+    ligne1: Little Frog
+    ligne2:
+  - nbre: 12
+    ligne1: Chocolato
+    ligne2:
+  - nbre: 10
+    ligne1: SHAKER
+    ligne2: "Kitchen & Mixology"
+  - nbre: 7
+    ligne1: "Planète Nutrition"
+    ligne2:
+  - nbre: 3
+    ligne1: VAPOSHOP
+    ligne2:
+  - nbre: 2
+    ligne1: "Frit's"
+    ligne2: "Burgers & Poutines"
+  - nbre: 2
+    ligne1: TARTAR Station
+    ligne2:
+  - nbre: 1
+    ligne1: "Thaïzone"
+    ligne2:
+  - nbre: 1
+    ligne1: HOLA
+    ligne2: Mexican Grill
+  - nbre: 1
+    ligne1: Portofino
+    ligne2: Italian Club
 ---

 ##### The Blanchette’s story: from dreamers to accomplished businessmen